Second Salmond government

 Alex Salmond formed the second Salmond government on 19 May 2011 following his Scottish National Party's landslide victory in the 2011 election to the 4th Scottish Parliament.
 This was the first single-party majority government in the history of the devolved parliament.
-Salmond's second administration ended on 19 November 2014 in the aftermath of his resignation as First Minister of Scotland.
+Salmond's second government ended on 18 November 2014 upon his resignation as First Minister of Scotland.

 History

 2011 to 2012

 On 18 May 2011, after Salmond was re-elected as first minister, his cabinet was increased in size, from five cabinet secretaries to eight.
 Nicola Sturgeon was re-appointed as Deputy First Minister and Health Secretary.
 John Swinney, Kenny McAskill and Richard Lochhead all remained in cabinet, with Fiona Hyslop returning, having served as Education Secretary from 2007 to 2009.
 Bruce Crawford and Alex Neil were promoted to cabinet.

 2012 to 2013

 In September 2012, Salmond made a snap reshuffle in light of the 2014 Scottish independence referendum.
 Nicola Sturgeon and Alex Neil switched roles, with Sturgeon taking on responsibility for the independence referendum.
 Bruce Crawford announced his retirement from government.